flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - https://cloud.digitalocean.com/spaces/social-coop-media?i=7e7429&path=backups%2Frhizome%2F
         - Our database seems to be doubling (!) ever year, is that...
 OK?
     - Maybe we should review what hachyderm.io or mastodon.social are doing database wise
+        - Dan: maybe we could invite hachyderm to one of these meetings?
+        - Definitely!
 - https://doc.anagora.org/twg-2025
 - https://anagora.org/go/twg/bugs